merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 | RNA recognition motif (RRM) domain                                                                          | 1        | 1      | 1   | 1  | 1    | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1       | 1      | 1      | 1    | 1  | 1   | 1    | 1    | 1 |
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|

 Let's use the functional occurrence table for visualization.
-First we fix the names of functions to get rid of things like commas etc. Basically, we only keep alphanumeric characters, and replace any sequence of non-alphanumeric characters by a single `_`.
+First, we fix the names of functions to get rid of things like commas etc. Basically, we only keep alphanumeric characters, and replace any sequence of non-alphanumeric characters by a single `_`.

 ```bash
 sed "s/[^[:alnum:]	_]/_/g" PROCHLORO-functions-occurrence.txt | \